minibolt-guide/minibolt/.github/ISSUE_TEMPLATE/support.md

 ---

-### Describe the issue
+### Describe the bug

-A clear and concise description of where you're stuck in the guide.
-What are you trying to do, and how is it not working?
+A clear and concise description of what the bug is.

 ### Location in guide

-Link to the corresponding page and section on <https://raspibolt.org>
+Link to the corresponding page and section on <https://twofaktor.github.io/minibolt/>

+### Expected behavior

+A clear and concise description of what you expected to happen.

 ### Screenshots

 If applicable, add screenshots to help explain your problem.

 ### Environment

- - Hardware platform: [e.g. Raspberry Pi 4, Odroid, ... ]
+- Hardware platform: [e.g. Intel, AMD, ... ]
- - Operating system: [e.g, Raspberry Pi OS 64bit, Debian 11, ... ]
+- Operating system: [e.g, Ubuntu Server, Debian, Linux Mint ... ]
 - Version: [ output of `lsb_release -d` ]

 ### Additional context

 Add any other context about the problem here.